** See the World War I time line of events in Kent.

 (Out of print, but is available in Higham Library for perusal)

 Higham Priory.
-A pamphlet produced in the Gravesham Local History series by Christoph Bull, Librarian in Gravesend Library.
+A pamphlet produced in the Gravesham Local History series by Christoph Bull.
 (Available to purchase from Gravesend and Higham Libraries and TownCentric)

 Back to top